 Technical and Customer Service Support.
 During the Term, Registry agrees to provide Registrar with reasonable technical telephone support (24 hours a day x7 days a week x 365 days a year) to address engineering issues arising in connection with Registrar's use of the Registry System.

 Customer Service Support.
 During the Term, RO agrees to provide Registrar (but not Registrants or prospective customers) with reasonable telephone and email customer service support, for non-technical issues solely relating to the Registry System and its operation.
-RO shall provide Registrars with a telephone number available Monday to Friday (excluding Italian Public holidays) between 9.00 and 17.00 Arezzo, Italy time.
+RO shall provide Registrars with a telephone number available Monday to Friday (excluding Italian Public holidays) between 9.00 and 17.00, Italian time.

 REGISTRAR’S OBLIGATIONS